Bond Girl power: 50 years of femme fatales fashion

 Jane Seymour in Live and Let Die (1973) and Michelle Yeoh in Tomorrow Never Dies (1997)

 Need proof that the Bond girl archetype has evolved over the decades?
 How’s this for contrast: Early Bond babe Jane Seymour played a fortune teller constrained both by her voluminous boho skirts and her demure nature.
-Two decades later, Michelle Yoeh broke with convention as a lethal spy with a combat-ready wardrobe in Tomorrow Never Dies.
+Two decades later, Michelle Yeoh broke with convention as a lethal spy with a combat-ready wardrobe in Tomorrow Never Dies.

 Grace Jones in A View To Kill (1985)

-As a fierce and edgy assassin, May Day favored androgynous fashion infused with a dose of disco-era glam, like this leather jacket paired with a dramatic hood.
+As a fierce and edgy assassin, Grace Jones' May Day favored androgynous fashion infused with a dose of disco-era glam, like this leather jacket paired with a dramatic hood.
 Perfect for a Jamaican-born mode-turned avant-garde goddess, right?